tkhq/qos/docs/GUIDE.md

 EOF
 ```

 **Important**: Replace with actual PCR values from your Nitro enclave build.
+See [Reproducing Builds](https://github.com/tkhq/qos?tab=readme-ov-file#reproducing-builds) for instructions on how to get these values.
 For initial testing with `--unsafe-skip-attestation`, you can use placeholder values.

 ---